pavedroad-io/pavedroad/assets/templates/salt/README.md

 bash-completions directory.

-Completion of commands is especially important in a development environment as there are commands like _git_ that have may sub commands and options.
+Completion of commands is especially important in a development environment as there are commands like _git_ that have many sub commands and options.
 In addition to completion capability for development commands two sets of aliases are installed.
-One set is for the go language and he other is for the git system.
+One set is for the go language and the other is for the git system.

 See the complete list of completions installed: [Bash Completions]({{salt_bashcomps}}).